-228. When administered via eye drops, residual GMO could be present in the eyes of vaccinated chickens.
+229. When administered via eye drops, residual GMO could be present in the eyes of vaccinated chickens.
 Residual GMO could also be present in the feathers of vaccinated chickens from coarse spraying or when they come into contact with drinking water containing the GMO.
+Aerosols generated from coarse spraying could potentially lead to airborne transmission of the GMO.
 There is a likelihood of low shedding of the GMO post-vaccination and from latent reactivation of the GMO when birds are stressed.
-Therefore, the GMO could potentially be transmitted to other susceptible birds outside the poultry farm from close contact with the residual GMO present in the eyes or feathers or droppings from GMO vaccinated chickens.
+Therefore, the GMO could potentially be transmitted to other susceptible birds outside the poultry farm from close contact with the residual GMO present in the eyes or feathers or droppings from GMO vaccinated chickens or aerosols generated from administration via coarse spraying.